 This network serves as a backup network.
 When a device cannot establish a connection to its primary network, it automatically attempts to connect to its assigned alternate network.

-This network is assigned to the device when migrating the device to a new network.
+This network is assigned to the device when migrating the device to a new primary network.
 The migration network is what the device is to be migrated to.
 When the device establishes a connection to its assigned migration network, OneVue automatically sets the migration network profile to its primary network and clears its migration network.

 Keep Micro Firmware at

 Identifies the current firmware version.
 When set to Latest, the device automatically downloads new firmware released by Primex.
 If not set to Latest, displays the device's current installed version.
 Primex strongly recommends that firmware is set to Latest (default setting).
 To view firmware release notes, select View Change Log.